 Introduction to the Bitterroot River Watershed

-The Bitterroot River Basin is located in southwestern Montana.
+tinidazole priscription The Bitterroot River Basin is located in southwestern Montana.
 The watershed was formed by the upheaval of the North American Plate as it slid into and compressed the Pacific Plate in pre-Cambrian times.
 The rugged and tall (up to 10,000 feet) Bitterroot Mountain peaks that line the west side of the valley are the jagged edge of the Bitterroot Lobe of the Idaho Batholith, a huge slab of granite formed by tectonic and geothermal forces.
 Forming the east side of the valley is the softer and rounder Sapphire Mountain Range, possibly a broken off edge of the Idaho Batholith.
 The entire Bitterroot River Watershed is contained between these two mountain ranges.
 They hold the watershed between them like two cupped hands, spilling over into the Missoula Valley where it flows into the Clark Fork River, which flows into the Pend Oreille, which flows into the Columbia, which flows into the Pacific.

-The valley was flooded and drained, flooded and drained again, over a period of centuries as an ice dam formed and collapsed repeatedly on the Pend Oreille River near present day Coeur dʼAlene, Idaho.
+pop over to this site The valley was flooded and drained, flooded and drained again, over a period of centuries as an ice dam formed and collapsed repeatedly on the Pend Oreille River near present day Coeur dʼAlene, Idaho.
 During these submerged periods the Bitterroot Valley was simply an arm of Glacial Lake Missoula.
 As a result, the Bitterroot River Basin was a major contributor to the catastrophic floods that shaped the present day Columbia River Gorge and large portions of Washington, Idaho and Oregon.
 Today the Bitterroot River watershed is one of the easternmost headwaters of the Columbia River Basin.
 The Bitterroot River now runs for about 85 miles south-to-north through the Bitterroot Valley, from the confluence of its West and East Forks near Conner to where it flows into the Clark Fork River near Missoula.

-The watershed drains a 2,814 square mile area.
+nitrofurantoin uk The watershed drains a 2,814 square mile area.
 It receives an average of about 12 to 15 inches of precipitation annually.
 The Bitterroot peaks, which range from 7,000 to 10,000 feet, get an average of 100 inches of snowfall annually, while the smaller Sapphire Range averages about 50 inches.
 Four times as many streams enter the valley from the Bitterroot Mountain Range to the west than from the Sapphire Mountain Range to the east.